 There are two factors driving this cost reduction.
 One is the economies of scale through volume production, and the other is this rapid development in technology.
-In the area of offshore wind, an important technology development which will still have an impact over the coming decades is floating wind, which we now see moving from pilot projects to commercial reality.
+In the area of offshore wind, an important technology development that will still have an impact over the coming decades is floating wind, which we now see moving from pilot projects to commercial reality.
 And that’s going to open up vast new areas of the oceans for development of offshore wind.

-We’ll see several new floating wind plants around Europe over the coming few years and by 2050 DNV GL is estimating around 250 gigawatts to be installed around the globe.
+We’ll see several new floating wind plants around Europe over the coming few years and by 2050 DNV is estimating around 250 gigawatts to be installed around the globe.
 That’s wind.
 But solar is developing even faster than wind in terms of cost reduction.
 Again, a combination of technology development and volume production have brought down costs at such a dramatic pace that an installed solar plant now is less than 20% of the cost of installing a plant ten years ago.